ProgramFan/atom-config/Hydrogen/README.md

 The second line creates a handy shortcut named `hydrokernel` to run a Python kernel that listens on the container's IP address and writes the connection file to `/tmp/hydrogen/connection.json`.

+* Run your container mounting a volume that maps `./hydrogen/` in your local project directory to `/tmp/hydrogen/` in your container.
+That's the trick that will allow Hydrogen to connect to the kernel running inside your container automatically.
+It's probably better to run it with the command `bash` and start the kernel manually, so that you can restart it if you need to (or if it dies).

+### Running using docker build

 * Build your container with:

 ```
 docker build -t python-docker .
 ```

-* Run your container mounting a volume that maps `./hydrogen/` in your local project directory to `/tmp/hydrogen/` in your container.
-That's the trick that will allow Hydrogen to connect to the kernel running inside your container automatically.
-It's probably better to run it with the command `bash` and start the kernel manually, so that you can restart it if you need to (or if it dies).

 ```
 docker run -it --name python-docker -v $(pwd)/hydrogen:/tmp/hydrogen python-docker bash